davestrawbridge/anagram-challenge/readme.md

 Also let's assume the words are in a text file with one word per line - for example https://raw.githubusercontent.com/dwyl/english-words/master/words.txt

+### Update
+Actually just used a dictionary keyed by alphabetically sorted word, and kept running reference to the 'winning' set of anagrams.

+Takes < 1.3 seconds with 354985 words (i3 CPU).

 ### Design

 try to do fastest thing first, so build a kind of multi-level tree.